 What is there to do near UW–Madison?

-Visiting campus is an absolute Madison must-do, especially if you're visiting with alum or visiting a student.
-UWMadison is a beautiful campus that's home to stunning architecture bordered by the stunning Lake Mendota.
+Visiting campus is an absolute Madison must-do, especially if you're meeting up with alumni or visiting a current student.
+UW-Madison is a beautiful campus that's home to stunning architecture bordered by sparkling Lake Mendota.
 Part of its beauty is its proximity to so many of the best things to do in Madison.

 Icons and attractions near campus

 Many of the best things to do in Madison are located within a mile radius of campus.
 Site-seers will love to tour the Wisconsin State Capitol building.
 Families must stop at the Madison Children's Museum for a day filled with play.
-And your whole crew will marvel when taking a tour of the Frank Lloyd Wright-designed Monona Terrace.
+And your whole crew will marvel when taking a tour of the Frank Lloyd Wright-designed Monona Terrace Community and Convention Center.

 Pro tip: Get a birds-eye view of Madison from the Capitol observation deck, open seasonally, spring through fall.